 Beauty In The Beast

-In the 1960s and 70s former yugoslavian president Josep Broz Tito commissioned the conception and construction of these so-called "Spomeniks".
+In the 1960s and 70s former yugoslavian president Josip Broz Tito commissioned the conception and construction of these so-called "Spomeniks".
 The hired artists and architects enjoyed great creative freedom in the realization process.
-The final designs are characterized by brutalistic and constructivist influences.
-Their individual narrative symbolism supported by each Spomeniks geometrically dynamic forms and emotional context are a clear message against aggressors of WWII and embody the process of breaking free from the facistic oppression.
+The final designs are characterized by brutalist and constructivist influences.
+Their individual narrative symbolism supported by each Spomeniks geometrically dynamic forms and emotional context are a clear message against aggressors of WWII and embody the process of breaking free from the fascist oppression.

 The memorial sites and monuments are located all over Serbia, Croatia, Bosnia and Herzegovina, Slovenia, North Macedonia, Kosovo and Montenegro.
-With their individual locations they refer to local WWII battles, concentration camps, mass graves and similar atrocities.
+With their individual locations they refer to local WWII battles and sites of atrocious war crimes.

 With this series Kevin Ramolla tries to point out the original anti-fascist intentions of the monuments that have mostly faded into obscurity.
 In times where a strong nationalistic undertone is growing all over Europe it could be an important reminder of not forgetting